ros-realtime/reference-system/autoware_reference_system/README.md

 ## Configure Processing Time

 Many nodes in the reference system are actually performing some _psuedo work_ by finding prime numbers up until some _maximum value_.
 Depending on the platform, this _maximum value_ will need to be changed so that these nodes do not take an absurd amount of time.
-This _maximum value_ should be chosen on a platform-by-platform basis so that the total _run time_ of this work takes some desired amount.
+This _maximum value_ should be chosen on a platform-by-platform basis so that the total _run time_ of this work takes some desired length of time.

-In order to make finding this _maximum value_ a bit easier across many different platforms a simple **number_cruncher_benchmark** is provided that will loop over various _maximum values_ and spit out how long each one takes to run.
+In order to make finding this _maximum value_ a bit easier across many different platforms a simple [**number_cruncher_benchmark**](src/ros2/number_cruncher_benchmark.cpp) is provided that will loop over various _maximum values_ and spit out how long each one takes to run.
 After running this executable on your platform you should have a good idea what _maximum value_ you should use in your [timing configuration](include/autoware_reference_system/system/timing/default.hpp) so that each node does some measurable work for some desired amount of time.

 Here is an example output of the `number_cruncher_benchmark` run on a typical development platform (Intel 9i7):